Only some people know that the correct interpretation and reading of analytical data can guide with less risk.

-For e-commerce with sessions less than 150k per month, it's still possible to extract interesting data and create customer segments to share into Google Ads Management settings for use them in different Google Ads campaign structure.
+For e-commerce with sessions less than 150k per month, extracting interesting data and creating customer segments to share into Google Ads Management settings for use in different Google Ads campaign structures is still possible.

-Time lag in Google Analytics tells you the number of days it takes for your visitors to complete the final conversion after their first interaction.
+Time lag in Google Analytics tells you how many days your visitors take to complete the final conversion after their first interaction.

 The path length report in Google Analytics shows how many times a user interacted on your site to complete a final conversion.
 Generally speaking, the path length report follows the trend of the time lag report.

 The Time Lag report is thus nested into the Multi-Channel Funnel because it considers every channel in the conversion path for marketing attribution.